dr563105/mlops-project-grocery-sales/README.md

     - :white_check_mark: Use AWS ECR repository image as Lambda function source
         - :o: Automate build and push process with docker-compose
     - :white_check_mark: Create an AWS Lambda function with ECR image source and test it manually
-    - :o: Create a Streamlit UI to test the application
+    - :white_check_mark: Deploy model as Streamlit app
 - ### Model Monitoring with Evidently
     - :o: Use Prometheus and Grafana
     - :o: Use MongoDB to store monitoring logs, reports